trivera777/Regex-Explained/gist-template.md

 The final component of a regex are quantifiers.

-Did you notice this part of the string, {2,6}?
+Did you notice this part of the string, `{2,6}`?
 That is a quantifier.

+A quantifier sets the limit of the string that the regex matches.

+The number `2` in this case is the minimum and `6` is the maximum number of characters that the regex is looking for.

 ### Grouping Constructs